IBM-Cloud/docs-services/services/TestdroidCloud/index.md

 *Last updated: 16 May 2016*

 Testdroid Cloud is a mobile app, game, and web testing service that enables developers to run their tests on real, physical Android and iOS devices that are hosted on secure premises.
-With Testdroid Cloud, you can upload your own tests or use built-in, script-free compatibility tests and crawlers.{:shortdesc}
+With Testdroid Cloud, you can upload your own tests or use built-in, script-free compatibility tests and crawlers.
+{:shortdesc}

 ![](http://docs.testdroid.com/assets/logos/Testdroid_CLOUD_logo-HORIZONTAL_800px.png)